List of Best Hiking Compass, Features & Buying Guide

 Conclusion

-In the end, I understand that paper map and compass navigation are not as widely practised as it once was because there are now so many other options for navigation, such as a hiking GPS, a GPS watch, and a great number of smartphone apps that provide hiking navigation.
+In the end, I understand that paper map and compass navigation are not as widely practised as it once were because there are now so many other options for navigation, such as a hiking GPS, a GPS watch, and a great number of smartphone apps that provide hiking navigation.

 However, you should keep in mind that the compass is still going to be the single most critical thing you require for navigation.
 Therefore, the most important considerations to make when selecting a compass to purchase are probably whether or not you want the declination to be adjustable